3 Millionaires Share Their 3 Favorite Sources Of Passive Income

 Passive income (AKA how to make money while you sleep) is the dream.
 Of course, passive income usually starts as active income (dividends notwithstanding) but once you start generating passive income, the money can begin to snowball.
 And making more money with your money becomes much easier.

 Some passive income steams are better than others.
-And Business Insider recently spoke with a three millionaires about the passive income streams they like the most.
+And Business Insider spoke with a three millionaires about the passive income streams they like the most.
 Here they are.

 3 Of The Favorite Income Streams Of Millionaires